 Unauthorized use of the Davidson network includes, but is not limited to the following illustrative examples: illegal or criminal activities; sending fraudulent electronic mail; mass emails; sending excessive amounts of e-mail to a user (mail bombing); the unauthorized use, deletion or alteration of accounts or files belonging to other users; use, attempted use, or possession in one's account of programs intended to crash the system, fraudulently imitate system responses or gain unauthorized access to privileges, accounts, data, software or computers; harassing or intimidating others; interfering with the reasonable and normal use of the network by others; copying licensed proprietary software; or deliberately altering or damaging hardware or software in any way that would prevent or interfere with the intended use of the network by others.

 Davidson College requires network users to have a current copy of an anti-virus application installed on their computers.
 The software must be kept up to date with the latest anti-virus patterns to protect their computers and help to eliminate the spread of viruses on campus.

-ITS may immediately suspend network access privileges of anyone suspected of violating ITS policies.
-Upon violation of the terms of this agreement or ITS policies, ITS retains the right to permanently deny all future access privileges and network services.
+T&I may immediately suspend network access privileges of anyone suspected of violating T&I policies.
+Upon violation of the terms of this agreement or T&I policies, T&I retains the right to permanently deny all future access privileges and network services.
 Anyone violating this agreement may also be subject to further disciplinary action by Davidson College and/or the Honor Council, as well as legal action by the proper authorities where violations of state or federal law are involved.